With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Wayside Youth/family Support Ntwk Twelve Prescott is a mental health treatment center in Arlington, MA, located at 12 Prescott Street, 2474 zip code area.
 Wayside Youth/family Support Ntwk Twelve Prescott provides residential treatment.
-Wayside Youth/family Support Ntwk Twelve Prescott offers trauma therapy, group therapy and psychotropic medication to young adults.
-Wayside Youth/family Support Ntwk Twelve Prescott also supports people with serious mental illness and transitional age young adults.
-Additional services at Wayside Youth/family Support Ntwk Twelve Prescott consist of case management, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.
+Wayside Youth/family Support Ntwk Twelve Prescott offers group therapy, cognitive behavioral therapy and couples/family therapy to young adults.
+Wayside Youth/family Support Ntwk Twelve Prescott also supports transitional age young adults and people with serious mental illness.
+Additional services at Wayside Youth/family Support Ntwk Twelve Prescott consist of case management, mentoring/peer support/consumer-run services and family psychoeducation.

 Learn MoreFellside is a mental health clinic in Medford, Massachusetts, located at 34 Grove Street, 2153.
 Fellside offers residential treatment.
-Fellside provides group therapy, cognitive behavioral therapy and activity therapy to young adults, adults and seniors 65 or older.
+Fellside provides activity therapy, cognitive behavioral therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
 Fellside also supports people with serious mental illness.
-Some other services provided by Fellside include supported housing, supported employment and case management.
+Some other services provided by Fellside include vocational rehabilitation services, supported employment and case management.

-Learn MoreChild And Adolescent Outpatient Services is a mental health facility in Cambridge, MA, located at 799 Concord Avenue, in the 2138 zip code.
+Learn MoreChild And Adolescent Outpatient Services is one of mental health facilities in Cambridge, Massachusetts, located at 799 Concord Avenue, 2138 zip code.
 Child And Adolescent Outpatient Services provides telemedicine/telehealth and outpatient treatment.
-Child And Adolescent Outpatient Services provides dialectical behavior therapy, cognitive behavioral therapy and trauma therapy to young adults and children / adolescents.
+Child And Adolescent Outpatient Services provides behavior modification, psychotropic medication and dialectical behavior therapy to children / adolescents and young adults.
 Child And Adolescent Outpatient Services also supports children/adolescents with serious emotional disturbance.
-Some other services available at Child And Adolescent Outpatient Services include case management and family psychoeducation.
+Additional services provided at Child And Adolescent Outpatient Services include case management and family psychoeducation.

 Learn MoreMclean Hospital is a mental health clinic in Belmont, MA, located at 115 Mill Street, 2478 zip code area.
-Mclean Hospital provides partial hospitalization/day treatment, residential treatment and outpatient treatment.
-Mclean Hospital offers integrated dual diagnosis disorder treatment, electroconvulsive therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Mclean Hospital also supports military families, people requiring dual diagnosis treatment and patients with eating disorders.
-Additional services offered at Mclean Hospital include illness management and recovery, mentoring/peer support/consumer-run services and education services.
+Mclean Hospital provides residential treatment, outpatient treatment and hospital inpatient treatment.
+Mclean Hospital offers psychotropic medication, dialectical behavior therapy and electroconvulsive therapy to seniors 65 or older, young adults and adults.
+Mclean Hospital also supports military families, people requiring dual diagnosis treatment and veterans.
+Additional services offered at Mclean Hospital include intensive case management, mentoring/peer support/consumer-run services and case management.

 Learn MoreLeader Mclean Hospital is a mental health treatment clinic in Belmont, Massachusetts, located at 115 Mill Street , in the 2478 zip code.
 Leader Mclean Hospital provides residential treatment.
-Leader Mclean Hospital provides dialectical behavior therapy, group therapy and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
-Leader Mclean Hospital also supports people with PTSD, veterans and people with trauma.
-Additional services provided by Leader Mclean Hospital consist of diet and exercise counseling and family psychoeducation.
+Leader Mclean Hospital provides cognitive behavioral therapy, behavior modification and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Leader Mclean Hospital also supports military families, people with PTSD and people with trauma.
+Additional services provided by Leader Mclean Hospital consist of family psychoeducation and diet and exercise counseling.

 Learn MoreEdinburg Center Inc is a mental health facility in Belmont, MA, located at 63 Hull Street, 2478 zip code area.
 Edinburg Center Inc provides residential treatment.
-Additional services offered by Edinburg Center Inc consist of case management, illness management and recovery and psychosocial rehabilitation services.
+Additional services offered by Edinburg Center Inc consist of case management, psychosocial rehabilitation services and illness management and recovery.

 Learn MoreBrook/pavillion Annex is a mental health clinic in Waltham, MA, located at 558 Waverly Oaks Road, in the 2452 zip code.
 Brook/pavillion Annex provides residential treatment.
-Brook/pavillion Annex offers behavior modification, activity therapy and trauma therapy to seniors 65 or older, young adults and adults.
-Brook/pavillion Annex also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
+Brook/pavillion Annex offers group therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Brook/pavillion Annex also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
 More services at Brook/pavillion Annex include diet and exercise counseling and family psychoeducation.

 Learn MoreGunderson Residence is a mental health center in Lee, Massachusetts, located at 5 Spruce Street, 2138 zip code.
 Gunderson Residence provides residential treatment.
-Gunderson Residence offers individual psychotherapy, psychotropic medication and group therapy to adults and young adults.
-Gunderson Residence also supports transitional age young adults, people with PTSD and people with trauma.
-More services available at Gunderson Residence include family psychoeducation, vocational rehabilitation services and diet and exercise counseling.
+Gunderson Residence offers trauma therapy, cognitive behavioral therapy and individual psychotherapy to young adults and adults.
+Gunderson Residence also supports transitional age young adults, people with PTSD and patients with eating disorders.
+More services available at Gunderson Residence include vocational rehabilitation services, family psychoeducation and case management.

 Learn MoreRiverside Outpatient Center At Cambridge And Somerville is a mental health clinic in Cambridge, Massachusetts, located at 5 Sacramento Street, 2138.
 Riverside Outpatient Center At Cambridge And Somerville offers outpatient treatment.
-Riverside Outpatient Center At Cambridge And Somerville provides group therapy, behavior modification and dialectical behavior therapy to children / adolescents, seniors 65 or older and young adults.
+Riverside Outpatient Center At Cambridge And Somerville provides cognitive behavioral therapy, couples/family therapy and psychotropic medication to seniors 65 or older, children / adolescents and adults.
 Some other services provided by Riverside Outpatient Center At Cambridge And Somerville include family psychoeducation and court-ordered outpatient treatment.

 Learn MoreCambridge Health Alliance Cha Central Street Care Center is a mental health facility in Somerville, MA, located at 26 Central Street, in the 2143 zip code.
 Cambridge Health Alliance Cha Central Street Care Center provides outpatient treatment and telemedicine/telehealth.
-Cambridge Health Alliance Cha Central Street Care Center provides psychotropic medication, trauma therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
-Cambridge Health Alliance Cha Central Street Care Center also supports people with trauma and seniors or older adults.
+Cambridge Health Alliance Cha Central Street Care Center provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
+Cambridge Health Alliance Cha Central Street Care Center also supports seniors or older adults and people with trauma.
 Some other services available at Cambridge Health Alliance Cha Central Street Care Center include case management and integrated primary care services.

 Learn MoreCambridge Eating Disorder Center cedc is one of mental health facilities in Cambridge, Massachusetts, located at 3 Bow Street, 2138 zip code.
-Cambridge Eating Disorder Center cedc provides outpatient treatment, partial hospitalization/day treatment and residential treatment.
-Cambridge Eating Disorder Center cedc provides group therapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Cambridge Eating Disorder Center cedc also supports patients with eating disorders and LGBT.
-Additional services provided at Cambridge Eating Disorder Center cedc include supported housing, case management and assertive community treatment.
+Cambridge Eating Disorder Center cedc provides partial hospitalization/day treatment, outpatient treatment and residential treatment.
+Cambridge Eating Disorder Center cedc provides cognitive behavioral therapy, dialectical behavior therapy and group therapy to young adults, children / adolescents and seniors 65 or older.
+Cambridge Eating Disorder Center cedc also supports LGBT and patients with eating disorders.
+Additional services provided at Cambridge Eating Disorder Center cedc include assertive community treatment, intensive case management and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.